Wolfmyths/Myth-Mod-Manager/README.md

 # Anti-Virus False Positives (And building the exe yourself)

 Rest assured, this program does not contain malicious code.
+The program is compressed with [upx](https://upx.github.io/) which commonly raises flase positives.

 **When a release is published, github builds the executable as seen [here](https://github.com/Wolfmyths/Myth-Mod-Manager/blob/main/.github/workflows), not me.**